Code-Institute-Submissions/kreilly86-coffee_collect_NovResub/README.md

 ### db.sqlite3
 <br>
 I found out during my project that db.sqlite3 was being tracked.
-I have since removeds this using command 'git rm -r --cached db.sqlite3'.
+I have since removed this using command 'git rm -r --cached db.sqlite3'.
 I also reset my secret key in the local environment and on heroku.
 <br>

 ### File path names